AdobeDocs/experience-manager-cloud-service.en/help/journey-headless/localization/getting-started.md

 /content/dam/<your-project>/en
 ```

-All project content that may need to be localized should the be placed under the master language.
+All project content that may need to be localized should the be placed under the language root.

 ```text
 /content/dam/<your-project>/en/<your-project-content>